Skip to content

 Otherwise, let’s get XTDB downloaded and running on your own machine…

-XTDB supports production usage via the Postgres wire protocol (so that you can work with various Postgres-compatible tools, drivers etc.) and also has an HTTP API.
+XTDB supports production usage via the Postgres wire protocol so that you can work with various Postgres-compatible tools, drivers etc.

 You can start a ‘standalone’ (i.e. non-production, non-distributed) XTDB server using the following command: